istio/community/FEATURE-LIFECYCLE.md

   </tr>
   <tr>
     <td>Upgradeability</td>
-    <td>None</td>
+    <td>The schema and semantics of an experimental feature may change in newer versions without any guarantees of preserving backwards compatibility requiring configuration changes during upgrades.
+API versions may increment faster than the monthly release cadence and developers are not required to maintain multiple versions for backwards compatibility.
+Developers are encouraged to increment the API version when schema or semantics change in an incompatible way</td>
-    <td>The schema and semantics of a feature may change in a later software release, without any provision for preserving configuration objects in an existing istio installation
+    <td>The schema and semantics of an alpha feature may change in a later software release, without any provision for preserving configuration objects in an existing istio installation
-API versions can increment faster than the monthly release cadence and the developer need not maintain multiple versions Developers should still increment the API version when schema or semantics change in an incompatible way</td>
+API versions may increment faster than the monthly release cadence and the developer need not maintain multiple versions Developers should increment the API version when schema or semantics change in an incompatible way</td>
     <td>The schema and semantics may change in a later software release
 When this happens, an upgrade path will be documented In some cases, objects will be automatically converted to the new version